 Anti-malware software is needed to safely delete Gingerbread ransomware.
 If you try to erase Gingerbread manually, you risk permanently damaging your computer.
 Instructions for Gingerbread removal will be provided below.

-Download Removal Toolto remove GingerbreadUse our recommended removal tool to uninstall Gingerbread.
+Download Removal Toolto scan for GingerbreadUse our recommended removal tool to scan for Gingerbread.
 Trial version of WiperSoft provides detection of computer threats like Gingerbread and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 While the creators of MalwareBytes anti-malware have not been in this business for long time, they make up for it with their enthusiastic approach.
 Statistic from such websites like CNET shows that th ...